shaundx/dr-nudge-the-medical-prescription-companion/README.md

 Built with:

-Supabase — Real-time database
+Supabase for Real-time database
-RxNorm — Drug interaction data
+RxNorm for Drug interaction data
-OpenFDA — FDA drug safety database
+OpenFDA for FDA drug safety database
-Tesseract.js — OCR engine
+Tesseract.js for OCR engine
-OpenAI — GPT-4 for drug extraction
+OpenAI for GPT-4 for drug extraction
-Tailwind CSS — UI framework
+Tailwind CSS for UI framework
-Framer Motion — Animations
+Framer Motion for Animations

 ---